 - 5. Inspect invoices for a judgmental selection of AOP permits issued during the engagement period to ensure fees agreed with the Agency's approved fee schedule and fee calculation worksheets. - Results: The Agency's policy requires the Agency to bill for permits based on the Agency's budget, reconciling the budget to actual each year.
 The Agency must provide rebates or additional charges as necessary based on the annual reconciliation.
-We inspected and recalculated all four permits issued for fiscal years ended June 30, 2022 and 2021.
-The Agency's former Executive Director did not follow the Agency's policy by billing based on the budgeted amount and then reconciling the budget to actual.
-As a result,: - 2021 billings overcharged one source by \$2,222 and under-charged three sources by \$1,326, \$124, and \$875. - 2022 billings overcharged four sources by \$1,186, \$2,502, \$1,229 and \$1,140.
+We inspected and recalculated all four permits issued for fiscal year ended June 30, 2023 and all three permits issued for fiscal year ended June 30, 2024.
+No exceptions were found.